derino/assembly_areas/README.md

 # Story

-Earthquake is the major disaster type in Turkey that accounts for 61% of the collapsed buildings among all disaster types in the last 70 years [Ergunay 1999].
+Earthquake is the major disaster type in Turkey that accounts for 61% of the collapsed buildings among all disaster types in the last 70 years [1].
 In the aftermath of the big Istanbul earthquake on August 17, 1999, which claimed lives of tens of thousands of people, Turkey has initiated a nation-wide Earthquake-preparedness program and mobilized many of its governmental and non-governmental organizations.
 The goal was to be ready for the next earthquake that was expected to hit Istanbul probably within the next 20 years.
-The strategic report on natural disasters [JICA 2004] and in particular the disaster prevention and mitigation plan for Istanbul provide detailed guidelines for municipalities.
+The strategic report on natural disasters [2] and in particular the disaster prevention and mitigation plan [3] for Istanbul provide detailed guidelines for municipalities.
 One of the important items in the guidelines is the allocation of assembly areas.
 Assembly areas are designated spots where people gather immediately after a disaster.
 They help minimize the losses due to secondary effects as well as enable proper organization of the recovery activities.